< Browse to Previous Essay | Browse to Next Essay >

 Billy Frank Jr. was born in 1931, the son of long-lived parents.
-“Dad lived to 104 and Mom into her 90s,” he says.
-Left unsaid by this man of 77, who everyone calls Billy, is that he expects to be around for a long while and knows that much remains to be done to clean up the waters and save the salmon.
-He gives a stranger a brief, warm hug on entering a room, exuding the energy of a man with no thought of retirement.
+“Dad lived to 104 and Mom into her 90s,” he recalled.
+Left unsaid was that he also expected to be around for a long while and, knowing that much still needed to be done to clean up the waters and save the salmon, he remained active and involved into his eighties, exuding the energy of a man with no thought of retirement.

 Billy Frank had no way of knowing as a boy how crucial his role would become as a leader, resisting strong-arm tactics of state officials, providing a base of operations for Nisqually fishermen at Frank’s Landing, and insisting that treaty rights were supreme over state law.